Assault & Battery Charges In Fort Worth, TX

 If convicted of a violent offense, you could have trouble securing decent employment, you could lose certain rights, and you could suffer some serious penalties.
 The penalties for assault and battery vary but often include prison time, hefty fines, and community supervision.

 Don’t risk your future by trying to fight assault charges on your own.
-Contact a Fort Worth assault lawyer from our office.
+Contact a assault defense attorney from our law firm today.
 We will work hard to develop a solid defense against your assault charge.
 We are experienced criminal defense lawyers, and working with us will give you a strong chance of a positive outcome for your case.

 Defining Assault-Related Charges